michaeldorner/michaeldorner.de/content/about-me/index.md

 As an passionate advocate for [open science](https://en.wikipedia.org/wiki/Open_science), all of my studies are freely available.
 For the studies of which I am the first author, I publish preprints, provide extensive replication packages, and make code and data (to the extent legally and ethically possible) publicly available.

+Since 2025, I have been a professor of software engineering at the [Institute for Software Engineering](https://www.th-nuernberg.de/en/facilities/institutes/institute-for-applied-computer-science/) at the [Technische Hochschule Nürnberg](https://www.th-nuernberg.de/en/), Germany, where I continue pursuing these questions at the intersection of research, practice, and education.

 ## The Entrepreneur

 Together with an interdisciplinary team of researchers, we discovered that [collaborative software engineering is actually taxable if the collaboration crosses national borders]({{< ref "/research/tax-compliance-in-software-engineering" >}}).
 We found out that: